-The Board has received assurances from the Executive Directors, the Chief Executive Officer and the Chief Financial Officer ("CFO") of the Company that (a) the financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances; and (b) the Group's risk management and internal control systems are sufficiently effective.
+The Board has received assurances from the Executive Directors, the Chief Executive Officer and the Chief Financial Officer ("CFO") of the Company that:

+- (a) the financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances; and - (b) the Group's risk management and internal control systems are sufficiently effective.

-Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, and reviews performed by Management, the Board with the concurrence of the AC, is of the opinion that the Group's system of internal controls and risk management procedures in addressing the financial, operational (including information technology) and compliance risks and risk management systems maintained by the Group during the financial year are adequate and effective as at 30 June 2017.
+Based on the various management controls in place, internal controls established and maintained by the Group, work performed by the internal and external auditors, and reviews performed by management, the Board with the concurrence of the AC, is of the opinion that the Group's system of internal controls and risk management procedures in addressing the financial, operational (including information technology), compliance and information technology controls and risk management systems maintained by the Group during the financial year are adequate and effective as at 30 June 2018.